 You should contact your infant’s doctor or seek medical treatment if:

-- Your infant under 3 months develops any elevation in temperature.
+- your infant under 3 months old develops any elevation in temperature

-- Your infant has a fever that has lasted longer than 24 hours or that occurs regularly.
+- they have a fever that has lasted longer than 24 hours or that occurs regularly

-- Your infant’s temperature does not lower within an hour or so after taking an appropriate dose of medication.
+- your infant’s temperature doesn’t lower within an hour or so after taking an appropriate dose of medication

-- Your infant develops other symptoms like a rash, poor feeding, or vomiting.
+- they develop other symptoms like a rash, poor feeding, or vomiting

 Fevers are generally a symptom of a larger medical condition.